 Just as marketing analytics can be applied to your own marketing campaigns, you can also apply it to your competitors.
 For example, competitor analysis can help reveal your rivals’ strengths and weaknesses, find interesting strategies and campaign ideas, and identify opportunities for poaching customers.

-If you don’t keep up with a robust analytics program, the fate of your business could be at stake.
+If you don’t keep up with a robust analytics program, then the fate of your business could be at stake.
 The well-known decline of Kodak, for example, happened after the company made poor strategic decisions and failed to prepare for the rise of digital photography, which competitors like Canon and Nikon embraced.

-3. Measuring your performance
+3. You are able to measure your performance

 Marketing analytics measures the business impact of your marketing campaigns, so that you know precisely how well each campaign is performing.
 Selecting the right metrics and KPIs for marketing analytics will be highly rewarding when it comes time to crunch the numbers.
 Later, we’ll discuss some of the best metrics and KPIs for marketing analytics programs.

 4. You can make informed decisions about resource allocation